RicardoMarcal/bintodec/README.md

-# bintodec
+# Bin to Dec
-Simple binary to dec converter.
+Simple binary to dec converter, pretty useless.